Enos Collins: Halifax Banking Company

-With several other merchants including Martin Gay Black and Henry Hezekiah Cogswell, he founded the Halifax Banking Company in present-day Historic Properties (Halifax) (1825).
+With several other merchants including his partner Joseph Allson, Martin Gay Black and Henry Hezekiah Cogswell, he founded the Halifax Banking Company in present-day Historic Properties (Halifax) (1825).
 It was one of the first Canadian banks, today known as the Canadian Imperial Bank of Commerce.
 Collins built a solid granite building for the bank as part of his warehouse complex, a structure which still survives today, bearing the carved title "BANK" above the doorway.
 He also built a large stone estate house called Gorsebrook in the South End of Halifax.